weiglemc/weiglemc.github.io/_pages/schedule.md

 Friday

-* 2-5pm Student Research Meetings
+* 3-5pm - PhD Student Research Meetings

 Note: *Times not specified from 9am-5pm M-F are scheduled for research and planning.
 If you need to meet with me outside of office hours, please send an email at least a day in advance to arrange an appointment.*